tracsman/AzureCT/README.md

 >**Note**: This tool is not certified by Microsoft, nor is it supported by Microsoft support.
 Download and use at your own risk.
 While the author is an employee of Microsoft, this tool is provided as my best effort to provide insight into a customer's connectivity between an on-premise network and an Azure endpoint.
 See the [Support and Legal Disclaimers](#support-and-legal-disclaimers) below for more info.

 ## Fast Start
-If you just want to install the toolkit this is a the place to start:
+If you just want to install the toolkit, this is a the place to start:

 1. Create a new Windows Server Azure VM on an ExpressRoute connected VNet
 2. On the new Azure VM, in an elevated PowerShell Prompt, run the following command:  **(new-object Net.WebClient).DownloadString("https://github.com/tracsman/AzureCT/raw/master/ServerSide/IISBuild.ps1") | Invoke-Expression**